-Firstly, get the print out of the syllabus and memorize it thoroughly.
+Firstly, get the printout of the syllabus and memorize it thoroughly.
 As the syllabus is very vast, a candidate must begin his or her preparation of the mains and then the prelims.
-Start your UPSC preparation from June if you wish to appear for the year after that.
-Go through the last five-year mains question paper to understand the length and depth of questions.
+Start your UPSC preparation in June if you wish to appear for the year after that.
+Go through the last five-year main question paper to understand the length and depth of questions.

-The mains examination consists of subjective answers that test your knowledge, analytics, and writing skills as well as clarity of thoughts.
+The main examination consists of subjective answers that test your knowledge, analytics, and writing skills as well as clarity of thoughts.

-- Dedicate your first three months for studying NCERT from standard 6 to 12 for the following subjects: History, Geography, Polity, and Social Science and Economics.
+#.
+Dedicate your first three months to studying NCERT from standard 6 to 12 for the following subjects: History, Geography, Polity, and Social Science and Economics.
 Also, study E.V.S (I.C.S.E) 11th and 12th standard.

-- While your 1st read of textbooks highlight the important lines.
+#.
+While your 1st read of textbooks highlights the important lines.
 No need to make any separate book, just make small notes on the side of the textbook as you read.
 In your 2nd read, revise the highlighted points and small notes prepared by you.
 Revise them at least three to four times in these 3 months.

-- Make a habit of reading newspapers every day in these 3 months.
+#.
+Make a habit of reading newspapers every day in these 3 months.
 “The Hindu” or “Indian Express” are mostly recommended for UPSC preparation.
-If you are a beginner, start from “Indian Express”.
+If you are a beginner, start with “Indian Express”.
 At the initial stage, note down the topics of national Importance which are frequently covered in newspapers.
 Maintain separate books for General Studies and note down the important current affairs accordingly.

-- Dedicate your next 3 months for the optional subject.
+#.
+Dedicate your next 3 months to the optional subject.
 Keep revising your NCERTs from time to time and continue reading newspapers, making short notes on important current affairs topics.
 Again, revise them well.

 If you are taking a year drop and doing your UPSC preparation after graduation then you are putting a lot at risk.
 Be absolutely sure about your expertise in that subject and only then make a decision.

-- Only if you had studied NCERT and revised them, then these standard books will be a piece of cake for you.
+#.
+Only if you have studied NCERT and revised them, then these standard books will be a piece of cake for you.

 Consistent revision is the key.
 Practice writing daily and get them checked by your tutors.

-- Starting from February, shift your focus totally on the preparation of Prelims.
+#.
+Starting from February, shift your focus totally to the preparation of Prelims.

 After the Prelims, revise all the notes you would have made till then and keep giving mock tests series.
 Give the test series with all the seriousness and see to it that you are attempting all the questions.